-Expansion of mode choices within the community, in combination with an expanded diversity of land uses, can replace singledriver trips with low- or zero-emissions modes like walking, biking, transit, and carpooling.
+Expansion of mode choices within the community, in combination with an expanded diversity of land uses, can replace single-driver trips with low- or zero-emissions modes like walking, biking, transit, and carpooling.

-The policies to expand sustainable circulation and transportation options include continued investment of the citv's bicycle and infrastructure, continued pedestrian participation in transportation demand management programs for both employees and school-age children, and expanded CTO contribution to total GHG reductions transit opportunities.
+The policies to expand sustainable circulation and transportation options include continued investment of the city's bicycle and pedestrian infrastructure, continued participation in transportation demand management programs for both employees and school-age children, and expanded transit opportunities.

-Sustainable Circulation Transportation Options Expand and
+CTO contribution to total GHG reductions

-Measures
+Expand Sustainable Circulation and Transportation Options Measures